Hung-nd233960/Group9-Microprocessors/Controller.md

 - Embedded Graphics :

+embedded-graphics = "0.8.1"

+Read here to know how to use it : https://docs.rs/embedded-graphics/latest/embedded_graphics/

 To display text or draw images on the OLED display, we will use the embedded_graphics crate in combination with the ssd1306 crate.

 "Embedded-graphics is a 2D graphics library that is focused on memory constrained embedded devices."